jmasonlee/graphGOL/docs_In_progress.md

 I'm taking time to order my thoughts, so my in-progress notes are here...
 You are welcome to look, just keep in mind that anything here isn't ready for feedback

-# A Relationship Based Representation of the Game of Life
-###  What is a graph?
 ## Why?
 ## The Algorithm
 ### The data structure